pranshu1921/pranshu1921/README.md

 An aspiring data scientist passionate about Data Science : I contribute towards building robust machine learning solutions for improving business efficiency and customer retention for all domains.
 Strong Advocate for Innovation and Automation, and the future of AI

-- 🔭 I’m currently working on building my portfolio thorough extensive deep learning projects
+- 🔭 I’m currently working on building my portfolio thorough extensive machine learning projects

 - 👯 I’m looking to collaborate on an interesting fintech based machine learning business solutions